-The tree collection dates this season are January 5th and 12th from 9am to 4pm at Royal Treatment Fly Fishing (21570 Willamette Dr., West Linn OR 97068).
+The tree collection dates this season are January 4th and 11th from 9am to 4pm next to Royal Treatment Fly Fishing (21570 Willamette Dr., West Linn OR 97068).

 The cost is $10 per tree to cover transportation and other related expenses.
 To protect water quality, we regret that we cannot accept trees with flocking or tinsel.